cyberomin/cyberomin.github.io/_posts/2019-05-19-new-retail.md

 The scenario above isn’t peculiar to Solomon alone.
 We’ve all had to deal with this at one point or another.
 But what if things were different?
 Brick and mortar retail have some fundamental flaws, especially when stacked against its online counterpart.

-Not only is it time-consuming — commute time to and fro the store — and stressful, its limited catalogue assortment leaves a lot to be desired of the entire shopping experience.
+Not only is it time-consuming &mdash;commute time to and fro the store&mdash; and stressful, its limited catalogue assortment leaves a lot to be desired of the entire shopping experience.
 According to the Food Marketing Institute, the average number of items carried by a supermarket in 2017 was 30,098 items.
 On one too many occasion, you as a potential shopper has had settle for an alternative as a substitute for another product that ran out of stock.
 This is after driving long distances in a stressful city like Lagos.

 One of the major issue with brick and mortar retail is that it doesn’t give you the sort of flexibility and freedom that is common with online retail.
 Aside from the near infinite catalogue, you pretty much control your checkout experience and time.
 No long queues.
 SKU assortment isn’t the main focus here, the whole shopping experience is.